Horizontal-org/Tella-website/docs/For organizations/tella-web.md

     - To ensure user privacy and anonymity, only essential data is transmitted to our Feedback server through HTTPS POST requests.
 Logs containing user information (IP address, date and time, and user-agent) are automatically deleted weekly.
     - On the Feedback server database, we only store a copy of the text sent by users in the feedback form and which platform it came from (in this case from "Tella Web" without specifying which server installation).

-#### Backup your space {#backup-your-space}
+#### Backup your instance {#backup-your-instance}

-Admins of the Tella Web space can export all data out of the Tella Web by generating a Backup.
-Backups be used to port the data to another location, including a your computer, a pen-drive, an external disk or the cloud.
-The action to generate the backup runs in the background and, if enabled, an email notification will be sent to the person who generated the backup when it is ready to download.
-However, all backups are accessible on the Admin UI to all admins in the space.
+Admins of the Tella Web instance can export all data out of Tella Web by generating a backup.
+Backups can be used to port the data to another location, including a computer, a USB flash drive, an external disk or a remote server.
+The action to generate the backup runs in the background and, if triggered, an email notification will be sent to the person who generated the backup when it is ready to download.
+However, all backups are accessible in the Admin Center to all users with admin access.

-For the moment there is not a UI to import the backup back into a Tella Web instance, but we include a .sql file that can be used to import the data to the database directly.
+For now, there is no way to import the backup back into a Tella Web instance from the Admin Center, but each backup includes a .sql file that advanced users can use to import the data to the database directly.